sergioduartte/tuleap-docker/README.md

 # tuleap-docker
-Full (functional) installation of Tuleap with Docker containers:
+Full (functional) installation of Tuleap with Docker containers

 The components of Tuleap that are deployed with the docker-compose.yaml:
 - Redis